zachnietling/bootstrap-pulse/README.md

 # bootstrap-pulse
-CSS pulse animation effects for Twitter Bootstrap buttons
+CSS pulse animation effects for Twitter Bootstrap buttons (works for many other elements also)

 Example may be seen at https://jsfiddle.net/u6f5phz3/3/